Jenny Jacobs: Educator, Artist, Dreamer

 8th Annual Leadership Symposium

-January 27, 2018 from 8:30-2:30pm
+January 27, 2018 from 8:30-2:30pm at CSULB

 I had the privilege of sharing some of my work around the value of the performing arts in higher education during a poster session at this symposium.
 The 2018 EDD Symposium featured keynote speaker Stedman Graham.
 I had the privilege of speaking to a reporter from the Daily 49er who included some quotes from me about my experience during the symposium